 I like to listen to podcasts at night or relaxing music.
 So I look out for key points like how clear male and female voices sound, if I can hear the full range of music, if bass distorts, and if you get an overall feeling of stereo sound.

-And for me, the SleepPhones speakers tick all those boxes.
+For me, the SleepPhones speakers tick all those boxes.
 The sound quality is clean and full enough to enjoy in bed.
 And I felt no bass distortion when using my Samsung S10 to play heavy rock and electronic music, even on maximum volume.

 3. Breathable fabric